 I'm keen to hear from any of you who attended the Great Mother Conference and are willing to share your memories.

 Also, if any genius among you can find footage of the two at the conferences anywhere…

 Added by Esther Waldron on September 23, 2014 at 7:22am — No Comments

-Since the idea of “American” is inherently unstable, the definition of whiteness has had as much to do with who what was not as it did with who one was, and it has changed regularly in its exclusion and inclusion of various immigrant groups.
-Let’s review this history:
+Since the ideas of “citizen,” “American” and “whiteness” are inherently unstable, their definitions have had as much to do with who one is not as they have had with who one is, and they have changed regularly in their exclusion and inclusion of various immigrant groups.
+To see how often, and in what ridiculous detail, these definitions have changed, let’s review this history:

 Last week I journeyed from my home in the Minneapolis-Saint Paul Area to Joshua Tree, CA to seek insight into the synchronicities that permeate my personal and professional life.

 By profession I am an urban and regional planner; increasingly I find value in discerning the "spirit of place" as a window into the community where I work.
 That has led me into the emerging field of terrapsychology, especially as articulated by Craig Chalquist.

 July, 2018: One shared characteristic of the Age of Trump is our ongoing sense that it just can’t get any crazier than this – and our regular, almost daily recognition that in fact, it has.
 Still, like all true believers in American innocence, we go on, insisting that the horrors perpetrated in countless times and places within our own lifetimes just can’t happen here.
 In fact, they have indeed happened here.